 CLOSED TUESDAY, THURSDAY & FRIDAY AFTERNOONS

-VERY NICE MAINTENANCE FREE 1-BEDROOM APARTMENTS AVAILABLE SOON AT PARKVIEW PLAZA, APOLLO TOWERS, AND TOLIN TERRACE.
-RENT AT PARKVIEW PLAZA AND APOLLO TOWERS IS ONLY 30% OF GROSS INCOME PLUS AS LITTLE AS $15 PER MONTH FOR UTILITIES.
+VERY NICE MAINTENANCE FREE 1-BEDROOM APARTMENTS AVAILABLE NOW AT PARKVIEW PLAZA, APOLLO TOWERS, AND TOLIN TERRACE.
+RENT AT PARKVIEW PLAZA AND APOLLO TOWERS IS ONLY 30% OF GROSS INCOME.
 NO SMOKING.
 NO ONE HAS NICER APARTMENTS AT A BETTER PRICE.
 NO ONE!

 ALL APARTMENTS ARE FILLED FROM OUR WAITING LISTS.
 APPLY TODAY!
 IT REALLY IS THE LIFE!